enasequence/read_docs/retrieval/general-guide/data-classes.rst

 Sequence records can be specific coding/non-coding regions derived from an annotated submission, submissions of individual targeted sequences of interest, or high-level assembly sequences such as scaffolds or chromosomes.

-Sequence records and are all available in EMBL or FASTA format.
+Sequence records are all available in EMBL (TEXT) or FASTA format.

 +----------------+-------------------------------------------------------------+----------------+
 | **Data Class** | | **Definition**                                            | **Example**    |